rorni/mckit/README.rst

 ..
 TODO add nearest future plans.

 * implement generation of the documentation for readthedocs
-* create and link to the readocs account
+* create and link to the readthedocs account
 * add the readthedocs status icon at the document start.

 Good reading